-- History – this is basically a list of every site that you have visited, ordered from most recent to oldest.
+- History – this is a list of every site that you have visited, ordered from most recent to oldest.

 - Temporary Internet Files – also known as a ‘cache’, this is a store of images and files associated with the history.
-It enables the site to load quicker when you revisit it.
+It enables the site to load more quickly when you revisit it.

 - Cookies – a cookie is a small file that is placed on your computer by the website you are visiting.
 It logs information and remembers passwords and usernames for you.

 - Saved Form and Search History – this stores text that you have typed into your search engine (such as Google or Yahoo!) and remembers details for you when you fill in online forms.

 - Saved Passwords – your browser will have asked you if you would like to remember a password and username when you log into websites.
 This is where this data is held.

 It is important to note that deleting all or some of this data from your browser may raise suspicion if there is another person using the same computer as you.